Baltimore County Public Schools has narrowed its Central and Northeast Area Middle School Boundary Study down from seven to four options.

 Golden Ring Middle School is closing but the students that make up that school community (Overlea and Rosedale) will go to the new school that is being bult on King Avenue.
 There are some differences between the Options.

-This plan has most of the new Rossville Elementary community going to Perry Hall Middle.
+This plan has most of the new Rossville Elementary community going to Parkville Middle.
 The other three options have the Rossville Elementary area going to the new middle school.

 Students around Elwood Elementary are currently going to Parkville Middle, but this option sends the Elmwood community in Overlea to the new school.
 The other three options keep that community at Parkville Middle.

 This option is probably the closest to the current map.
 Harford Hill Elementary school is slated for Pine Grove Middle in Option A & B, but the community would go to Parkville Middle under Options C & D.

 Students living south of Philadelphia Road in Rosedale currently are assigned to Golden Ring Middle but only Option A would send those students to the new replacement school on King Avenue.
 Options B ,C & D have southern Rosedale going to Stemmers Run Middle School in Essex.

 This might be the most controversial plan as it calls for western Kingsville and the Gunpowder Elementary School to go to Pine Grove Middle School.
 These communities currently go to Perry Hall Middle.
 The other three options have all of Kingsville remaining at Perry Hall Middle.

 The Gunpowder area is also being sent to Pine Grove Middle in this map.
 Gunpowder stays in the Perry Hall Middle district in Option A and B, but goes to Pine Grove in Option C and D.